 To ensure a successful visit and transaction, citizens are encouraged to visit our “What Do I Bring” page at EscambiaTaxCollector.com.
 After confirming all document requirements have been met, Escambia County residents may “Join the Line” for service.

 After joining the line, customers will receive an estimated wait time by text.
 Wait times may be longer than normal.
 Customers should remain in their vehicles until called for service.
 When called, their transactions will be pre-screened prior to entering.
 Customers will have their temperature checked with a non-contact thermometer and be screened prior to entering the lobby.

 Driver licenses and identification cards that expired from March 16 to May 30 have been automatically extended; we ask customers to take advantage of the additional time to allow our offices to assist customers who must be served immediately.

-The vision requirements have not been waived for driver license transactions, so a vision test will be given.
-If customers are uncomfortable with the vision machine, they can request a vision form be sent via email that can be taken to an eye care professional and completed out before the customer visits our office.
+Vision requirements have not been waived for driver license transactions, so a vision test will be given.
+If customers are uncomfortable with the vision machine, they can request a vision form be sent via email that can be taken to an eye care professional and completed before the customer visits our office.